gmu-gd/web20-fall-thurs/schedule/index.md

 ### Week 4 [9.17]
 Much of the information on the internet is gathered through reading.
 As designers we want to be able to present that information in a clear and understandable way so this week we are talking about hierarchy and typography.

-### Week 4 [9.15]
-Much of the information on the internet is gathered through reading.
-As designers we want to be able to present that information in a clear and understandable way so this week we are talking about hierarchy and typography.

 #### Lessons
 * 4.1: Hierarchy &amp; Typography